 A day out on a fishing charter in Cape Town

-We are the longest successful fishing charter operator in the CAPE and have been operating for over 25 years!
+We are the longest successful fishing charter operator in the CAPE and have been operating in excess of 30 years!

 We have a very good network on the ocean, so we always know where to go to find fish!